VoIP Cost Savings: How Small Businesses Cut Phone Costs

 One, it’s the pricing model.
 Telzio includes all users with any plan or phone number, so not only can you save on consolidating phone numbers, you’ll be eliminating all user fees.

 Second, Telzio is cloud based, so there’s no hardware or on-site PBX equipment.
 This means there are no maintenance, upgrades, or damages to pay for.
 You simply need internet service and your choice of devices.
-Telzio works with IP phones, softphones, and there’s also a mobile app.
+Telzio works with IP phones, softphones - and most prominently, our mobile app.

 Third reason Telzio is so economical, the service is a full-featured business phone system.
 From IVR menus and call recording to voicemails and call forwarding, Telzio offers all the calling features that small businesses need in a phone system, with no hidden costs.